 Painting the skies

-To receive their first paint jobs, many A380s are flown to a dedicated Airbus painting hangar in Hamburg, which is like a vast industrial art studio.
+To receive their first livery, all A380s are flown to a dedicated Airbus painting hangar in Hamburg, which is like a vast industrial art studio.

-The painting process itself can take just over an hour after a two-week preparation phase, with professional teams using giant cutouts to shape the airplane’s colors and design.
+The painting process itself happens after a two-week preparation phase, with professional teams using giant cutouts to mark out the airplane’s colors and design.

-All airlines carry their distinctive brands on their airplane tails and sides, but some A380 airlines go further than others when it comes to transforming their livery into works of art.
+All airlines carry their distinctive brands on their airplanes but some A380 operators go further than others when it comes to transforming their livery into works of art.

-Hi Fly – the latest airline to introduce A380s – has used its new livery to make a statement in support of the natural world.
+Hi Fly – one of the latest airlines to introduce an A380 – has used its new livery to make a statement in support of the environment.

 The airline has painted an A380 in support of the Mirpuri Foundation’s ‘Save the Coral Reefs’ campaign.
-It’s hoped the livery will highlight the urgent need to protect and preserve the oceans of the world.
+It’s hoped the livery will highlight the urgent need to protect and preserve the oceans.

-Hi Fly is following in the footsteps of All Nippon Airways (ANA), which also recently unveiled its first A380.
-The new airplane – complete with a special edition sea turtle livery – will fly the airline’s new Tokyo-Honolulu Route from spring 2019.
+Hi Fly is being followed by All Nippon Airways (ANA), which also recently unveiled its first A380.
+The new airplane – painted with a special sea turtle livery – will fly the Tokyo-Honolulu route from Spring 2019.

-The stunning ‘Flying Honu’ design is the work of Chihiro Masuoka of Tokyo, who won a design competition that attracted 2197 entries.
+The stunning ‘Flying Honu’ design is the work of Tokyo resident Chihiro Masuoka, who won a design competition that generated 2,197 entries.

 The green sea turtle – called ‘Honu’ in the local Hawaiian language – is considered sacred.
 ANA says it hopes the ‘Flying Honu’ livery will pass on “happiness and luck” to passengers flying to Honolulu.

-Wildlife was also the theme across at Emirates, which has its own Aircraft Appearance Centre in Dubai responsible for livery.
+Wildlife was also the theme across at Emirates, which has its own Aircraft Appearance Centre in Dubai where their aircraft are painted.
 The centre also recently completed work on repainting the Qantas A380 fleet.

 Two of the most famous designs to come out of the Emirates Aircraft Appearance Centre were unveiled in late 2015 to raise awareness of the illegal trade in animals.

-The popular ‘United for Wildlife’ livery featured two designs: one with six endangered species and a second with rhinos and elephants.
+The popular ‘United for Wildlife’ livery featured two designs: one with six protected species and a second with rhinos and elephants.

-Both designs stretched from nose to tip and spread across the giant wings, covering 40% of the airplanes.
+Both designs stretched from nose to tip and spread across the giant wings, covering 40% of the fuselage.
 The designs took a team of 28 people almost three days to complete.